 Chase Bank.
 A new Chase Bank opened in January 2021 on Cape Coral Parkway.

 SOUTH CAPE DEVELOPMENT OPPORTUNITIES

 Bimini West.
 This 5 plus acre undeveloped property is currently under contract with a developer planning to build a mixed-use development which will include apartments and dining outlets with water front views, retail shops and a new parking garage.

 Bimini East.
 This 17-20 acre site represents the largest available property within the CRA and approximately 90 percent of the land is owned by one property owner.
 The property owner is seeking to sell the land to a private developer(s) to redevelop into a town center.
 The City has increased the density in this area to support high density development (up to 125 units per acre or 160 feet in height).

 FUTURE SOUTH CAPE PROJECTS

 - Rubicon Plaza Mixed-Use Development.
-A local development team has assembled anentire block at the western end of the CRA along S.E.
+A local development team has assembled an entire block at the western end of the CRA along S.E.
 47th Terrace.
-The development team is looking to develop a mixed-use project to include hospitality, residential, office, retail, restaurants and a parking structure.
+The development team is looking to develop a mixed-use project to include residential, office, retail, restaurants and a parking structure.

 - Cabinet Genie Headquarters.
-A local family-owned cabinet maker company has purchased property within the CRA and has plans to build a new headquarters and showroom facility.
+A local family-owned cabinet maker will soon open a new headquarters and showroom facility.
 The new headquarters will be used to entertain customers who come from across the U.S. to see their models.
 This will serve as an attraction for area restaurants and other commercial uses in the area

 - Insite Managed Solutions new Headquarters.
-This management services company is purchasing and renovating a building in the South Cape.
+This management services company is in the process of rennovating a building in the South Cape.
 Will bring 57 employees with plans to double its workforce in the next 2-3 years.